-There is an uptrend that’s forming in one of my personal favorite commodities: coffee.
+There is an uptrend that’s forming in coffee, one of my personal favorite commodities.

-In the 1990s, coffee became a national obsession.
+In the 1990s, java became a national obsession.
 Upscale coffee houses, led by Starbucks, opened left, right and center.

 The fad grew so intense that donut shop coffee beans became mainstream — thanks to Dunkin’ Donuts.
 Even McDonald’s added a growing list of coffee drinks to sit alongside Big Macs and Chicken McNuggets.

 The trend is in our favor to make a quick buck off this beverage of choice.

 Our favorite bean became so popular that there are now two ways to invest in it: the iPath Bloomberg Coffee ETN (NYSE: JO) and the iPath Pure Beta Coffee ETN (NYSE: CAFE), launched in 2008 and 2011, respectively.

 The price of Arabica beans spent nine years in a bull market, from 2002 to 2011, as you can see in the chart below:

 In the short term, the commodity price found a tailwind.
 Right now, producers have locked in prices on the most coffee since 2015.
 That’s called hedging (locking in a price for delivery, rather than selling for the spot price).
 When we see extremes (high and low), it gives us a sign of the direction of a trend.